 If dot11BssMaxIdlePeriod is nonzero or dot11MldMaxIdlePeriod is nonzero, an AP shall include the BSS Max Idle Period element in the (Re)Association Response frame.
 Otherwise, the AP shall not include the BSS Max Idle Period element in the (Re)Association Response frame.

-(#1027)When association is for a multi-link setup, the values carried in the BSS Max Idle Period element apply at the MLD level and the associated MLDs follow the MLD max idle period procedure defined in 35.3.11.3 (MLD max idle period management).
+(#1027)When association is for a multi-link setup, the values carried in the BSS Max Idle Period element apply at the MLD level and the associated MLDs follow the MLD max idle period procedure (see 35.3.11.3 (MLD max idle period management).
 The rest of this subclause defines the procedure for the BSS max idle period when the association is not for a multi-link setup.

 A non-S1G STA may send protected or unprotected keepalive frames, as indicated in the Idle Options field.